 Before undertaking any kind of crypto trading or investing in stocks, it's a good idea to know what you're looking for.
 Nick Saunders, CEO of mobile trading platform Trading 212, shares his advice on the different types of investments and what the risks and benefits are

-As if trying to understanding how trading and investing in shares and stocks wasn’t difficult enough – there’s now more than 1,000 cryptocurrencies to keep up with, including Bitcoin, Ripple and Robinhood.
+As if trying to understand how trading and investing in shares and stocks wasn’t difficult enough – there’s now more than 2,000 cryptocurrencies to keep up with, including Bitcoin, Ripple and Robinhood.

 Sadly, it isn’t as straightforward as just buying stocks or digital currency and waiting for the price to snowball.